nymea/nymea-docs/src/pages/documentation/developers/write-plugins.md

 * Extend the JSON-RPC API

-If nymea's intended use is a very specific use case, with a custom client application tailored for this very specific use case, addditional JSONRPC API can be exposed.
+If nymea's intended use is a very specific use case, with a custom client application tailored for this very specific use case, additional JSONRPC API can be exposed.
 One example could be a service API which might be used to expose service data for all connected devices and provide that to a service app.

 * Directly interact with multiple devices